SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/private-workspaces-shared-with-everyone.md

 The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.

-The policy is applied to **private Microsoft 365 Groups, Microsoft Teams, Sites, and OneDrive** by default.
+The policy is applied to **private Microsoft 365 Groups, Microsoft Teams, and Sites** by default.

 A **vulnerability is detected** when: